AFGE Endorses Arizona's David Garcia for Governor

 Largest federal employee union says Garcia will fight for public-service workers

-WASHINGTON, May 24, 2018 /PRNewswire-USNewswire/ -- The American Federation of Government Employees today announced its endorsement of David Garcia for governor of Arizona.
+WASHINGTON, May 24, 2018 /PRNewswire-HISPANIC PR WIRE/ -- The American Federation of Government Employees today announced its endorsement of David Garcia for governor of Arizona.

 "David Garcia understands that working people in Arizona and across the country have been getting the short end of the stick for far too long," said American Federation of Government Employees District 12 National Vice President George McCubbin III.